 Shows which frequency range dominates at each moment.
 A bass drop = Sub-bass/Bass spike.
 A cymbal crash = treble spike.

 Your own tap data overlaid on the analysis — beat taps, section changes, airy moments, flourishes.
 Whatever layers exist in the .annotations.yaml file.
+Press T to tap while playing.

 Origin: Custom to this project.
 Our “test set” for evaluating audio features against human perception.